RobertoFreireDev/ECOMMERCE/README.md

 High-level modules must depend on abstractions (interfaces), not concrete implementations.
 This allows swapping infrastructure components—such as databases (PostgreSQL ↔ Oracle) or Kafka clients—without rewriting business logic.

+ISP - nterface Segregation Principle

+A “fat” interface forces client classes to depend on methods they do not need.

+In a digital payments system, this can mean a Billing Payments service becomes coupled to fraud prevention logic, even if it only needs two payment-related methods.

+More coupling directly leads to lower resilience, harder testing, and riskier deployments.

+Apply the Interface Segregation Principle (ISP) by splitting large interfaces into smaller, cohesive contracts, such as:

+PaymentProcessing

+FraudEvaluation

+BalanceQuery

+This approach:

+Improves test-driven development (TDD)

+Enables safe implementation swapping

+Preserves Liskov Substitution by keeping interfaces focused and predictable

+Architectural Impac

+ISP is not just about cleaner code—it is about software architecture and CI/CD.

+Segregated interfaces:

+Reinforce Single Responsibility across microservices

+Enable independent deployments

+Reduce blast radius of changes

+Improve system performance and scalability

 ## Database Sharding for Digital Accounts – Architecture and Risks

 Interview question: